 Nazca isn’t the only town with massive, mysterious glyphs.
 Continue past the Maria Reiche Museum on the PamAm away from Nazca and you’ll see a turn off to the left that leads to another viewing platform.
 This one is positioned over a configuration of glyphs on a hillside called The Family (2 PEN or about US$0.65).
 This set of glyphs was not included in our flightseeing tour at all and was not made by the Nazca people but by the Paracas people.

 Return to the PanAm and keep traveling away from Nazca to the nearby town of Palpa to find more of the so-called Palpa Lines made by the Paracas people.
 Follow the signs that lead you out of town and down a short dirt road to arrive at a hilltop viewing platform over a glyph called The Sundial.

-Palpa is also known for its oranges, so be sure to stop for a glass of fresh squeezed juice at on of the roadside stands.
+Palpa is also known for its oranges, so be sure to stop for a glass of fresh-squeezed juice at one of the roadside stands.

 Our drone video, below, will give you a look at The Clock, along with The Hummingbird, The Tree, The Hands, The Family, and The Spider.

 The Nazca Lines under threat